Building Authority as a Financial Advisor

 Q: How do I pitch media if I'm not famous?

 You don't need to be famous.
 Journalists need experts.
 Research journalists covering your niche.
-Email them with specific story angle.
+Email them with a specific story angle.
 "Your recent article on executive compensation trends, I have data from 40 tech CFOs you may find relevant."
-That gets response.
+That gets a response.

 Q: What kind of content should I publish?

-Q: How much should specialization affect pricing?
+Q: How much should specialisation affect pricing?

 How long does it take to build a content authority position as a financial adviser?